-Entire Show edit: The opening of the original usually has these short recaps of the backstory.
+Entire Show Edit: The opening of the original usually has these short recaps of the backstory.
 Early episodes have backstories on the aliens and the beginning of the world and red data animals.
 Later episodes have generic recaps like “I’m Ichigo.
 I used to be a normal girl until magical girl stuff happened etc.” The dub omits this.

-Title Change: Tokyo Mew Mew has been changed to Mew Mew Power because OOOHHHH JAPAN!!
+Series Title Change: Tokyo Mew Mew has been changed to Mew Mew Power because OOOHHHH JAPAN!!
 AHHHHHHH!!

-Music: Much of the music, if not all, I’ve hardly seen any of the dub, is replaced by blechy tween girly 90’s-esque music.
+Entire Show Edit: Typical 4Kids fashion, hardly any silence and tons of extra dialogue and music.
+Much of the music, if not all, I’ve hardly seen any of the dub, is replaced by blechy tween girly 90’s-esque music.
 Which is a damn shame because I love the original BG music….

 Wow, we’re just starting off on an AWFUL note.
 They add this horrifically awful text on the opening screen for the dream that looks like it belongs in a parody of an old 80’s show.

-In the original, Ichigo’s transformation phrase is “Mew Mew Strawberry, METAMORPHOSIS!” in the dub, this is changed to “Power pendant, activate” which really makes me want to scream out “Form of…a mew mew!”
+In the original, Ichigo’s transformation phrase is “Mew Mew Strawberry, METAMORPHOSIS!” in the dub, this is changed to “Power pendant, activate” which really makes me want to scream out “Form of…a Mew Mew!”